On ultrafilter extensions of first-order models and ultrafilter interpretations: Wider ultrafilter interpretations

-Here we discuss a~possible generalization of the Second Extension Theorems (Theorems \ref{modelSET} and~\ref{modalSET}) to generalized models.
-For this, we should have a~wider concept of generalized models which, on the one hand, would replace compact Hausdorff right topological models in these theorems, and on the other hand, would turn into our previous concept of generalized models whenever the universe is of form~$\scc Y$ to include our versions of the First Extension Theorem for generalized models (Theorems \ref{FET-generalized} and~\ref{intermediate-ET-generalized}).
-Also we should have a~concept of satisfiability in these models which would turn into the satisfiability in our previous generalized model; recall that the latter can be redefined in terms of the map~$e$ (Theorem~\ref{e-preserves-formulas}).
-Actually, our new concepts of generalized models and satisfiability will be wide enough to cover all ordinary models, not only ultrafilter extensions.
+Here we discuss a~possible generalization of the Second Extension Theorems (Theorems \ref{modelSET} and~\ref{modalSET}) to ultrafilter models.
+For this, we should have a~wider concept of ultrafilter models which, on the one hand, would replace compact Hausdorff right topological models in these theorems, and on the other hand, would turn into our previous concept of ultrafilter models whenever the universe is of form~$\scc Y$ to include our versions of the First Extension Theorem for ultrafilter models (Theorems \ref{FET-generalized} and~\ref{intermediate-ET-generalized}).
+Also we should have a~concept of satisfiability in these models which would turn into the satisfiability in our previous ultrafilter model; recall that the latter can be redefined in terms of the map~$e$ (Theorem~\ref{e-preserves-formulas}).
+Actually, our new concepts of ultrafilter models and satisfiability will be wide enough to cover all ordinary models, not only ultrafilter extensions.

 +1em